SOFIA-USRA/sofia_redux/docs/manuals/fifils/users/data_description.rst

 function may be held constant for each output pixel, or it may optionally be allowed to vary in scale and shape in response to the input data characteristics.
-This adaptive smoothing kernel may help in preserving peak flux values for bright, compact flux regions, but may overfit the input data in some sparsely sampled observations
+This adaptive smoothing kernel may help in preserving peak flux values for bright, compact flux regions, but may over-fit the input data in some sparsely sampled observations
 (see :numref:`fifi_resample_comparison`).